Pomax/arduino-midi-recorder/README.md

 That might do more than you thought, so let's look at what's happening.

 First, we want to check whether any MIDI activity has happened during the program loop, but we _don't_ want to check that 32,150 times each second.
-So, instead, we set up some standard code to check every 400 milliseconds, where we check whether the difference between the `last_time` (which is the microsecond timestamp for the last MIDI event) and the current `micros()` value is more than 2 minutes, counted in microseconds.
+So, instead, we set up some standard code to check every 400 milliseconds, where we check whether the difference between the `lastTime` (which is the microsecond timestamp for the last MIDI event) and the current `micros()` value is more than 2 minutes, counted in microseconds.
 If it is, then we're just idling and we can restart the Arduino to start a new file.
 However, we don't want to create a million (or, hundreds, since we only allow 999 files in this program) files that are all 29 bytes long because they contain the boilerplate MIDI code but nothing else, so if the Arduino has been idling _without_ any MIDI event having been seen yet, we delete the currently open file first, so that when the Arduino restarts, it will create "the same file" and it'll be as if we've hit rewind on the current file, rather than having restarted.

 Also note that we're closing our file before we reset: as long as our file handle is open, the actual on-disk state is _unknown_ and it's entirely possible for our SD card to show a 0 byte file, so we want to explicitly close the file handle before we reset.
 This is also why you're seeing that `file.flush()`, which runs (without closing the file) if we're not resetting: we want to make sure that the on-disk file is kept reasonably in sync with the data we've been recording, keeping the SD controller's file buffer nice and small.